 Your impostor experience is worrying about you and what might happen if you get found out from lacking in some way.
-But hey, courses are not about you they're about the student's needs, not yours.
-Fashion studies whether online or in the classroom are not about stroking your ego, they're about helping others overcome challenges, difficulties and pain.
-So start focussing on the value you can bring not what you might miss.
+Courses are not about you; they're about the student's needs, not yours.
+Fashion studies, whether online or in the classroom, are not about stroking your ego; they're about helping others overcome challenges, difficulties and pain.
+So start focussing on the value you can bring, not what you might miss.

 Keep a log of the people you have helped.
-When you get feedback from anyone make a note of it.
-If it's an email print it off and store it in a folder along with any thank you notes you get.
+When you get feedback from anyone, makes a note of it.
+If it's an email, print it off and store it in a folder along with any thankyou feedback you get.
 Or save them to a folder in your email system.
-Soon you'll have dozens or little pieces of evidence that you are good enough.
+Soon you'll have dozens of little pieces of evidence that you are good enough.

-They just want your help and support so as long as they get that they'll be happy.
-And I guarantee you this, if you are teaching a fashion topic based upon your years of working in fashion education or the wider fashion industry, you will have nothing to lose and everything to offer others.
+They want your help and support, so long as they get that, they'll be happy.
+And I guarantee you this, if you are teaching a fashion topic based upon your years of working in fashion education or the broader fashion industry, you will have nothing to lose and everything to offer others.

-As the saying goes "in the land of the blind the one-eyed man is king."
-You just need to bridge the gap between what you know (what you see) and what they need to know(where they are blind).
+As the saying goes, "in the land of the blind, the one-eyed man is king."
+It would help if you bridged the gap between what you know (what you see) and what they need to know(where they are blind).

-These are used to summarise an achievement but that's as far as it goes.
-My grandfather was one of the best teachers I knew and although he taught me all about the wild birds that I could see flying around my village and be eating at the bird table, he had no formal qualifications on the subject.
+These are to summarise an achievement, but that's as far as it goes.
+My grandfather was one of the best teachers I knew, and although he taught me all about the wild birds that I could see flying around my village and be eating at the bird table, he had no formal qualifications on the subject.
 He'd just learned from experience.
 Not once did I ever question his credentials!

-If you don't share your passion and expertise, the world has been robbed of something unique.
+If you don't share your passion and expertise, the world is lacking something unique.
 Students that could have had a better experience just missed out.
-Professionals that could have overcome some personal challenges with their business, missed out.
+Professionals that could have overcome their challenges are missing out.
 When you stay silent, the world misses out.
 Recognise you have what it takes.
 Your unique background gives you a wealth of valuable content and expertise to share – even if you don't know what that content for a course is yet.

-If you were to list everything that you know about a particular topic you'd be amazed how much you know.
-You will have forgotten more than your students know so there's never a fear that you're going to run out of material.
+If you were to list everything you know about a particular topic, you'd be amazed at how much you know.
+You will have forgotten more than your students know, so there's never a fear that you're going to run out of material.
 Just start with what you've got.

 There are five phases of course development which are planning, designing, creating, publishing and promoting.
-You will have ample opportunity to make sure that when you develop your course it meets the needs of your students.
+You will have ample opportunity to make sure that it meets your students' needs when you develop your course.

-The key thing is to start, and if you need support in planning your course we've got just the support you need with our short course on how to plan your course effectively.
+The critical thing is to start, and if you need support in planning your course, we've got just the help you need with our short course on how to plan your route effectively.